 Endurance Like most herding dogs, Bearded Collies have the stamina for long days spent minding the flock or playing.

 Activity distance rating

-Food Generally, this breed requires about 1 ½ to 2 cups of good quality dry dog food each day, over the course of two feedings.
-This will vary, however, based upon your Beardie's activity level and age.
+Food Generally, this breed requires about 1½ to 2 cups of good quality dry dog food each day given in two feedings.
+This will vary, however, based upon your Beardie’s activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Bearded Collie.

 Alone Time Bearded Collies don’t tolerate spending time alone with ease.
 They become bored easily and turn quickly to destructive and nuisance behavior, such as chewing, digging, and barking.
 By crate training your Beardie, you can probably steal an hour or two away, but beyond that is asking for trouble.